 - 2.12.1 Before authorising applications for directed surveillance, the authorising officer should also take into account the risk of obtaining private information about persons who are not subjects of the surveillance activity. - 2.12.2 Measures should be taken, wherever practicable, to avoid or minimise the unnecessary intrusion into the privacy of those who are not the intended subjects of the surveillance activity.
 Where such collateral intrusion is unavoidable, the activities may still be authorised, provided the intrusion in considered proportionate to what is sought to be achieved.
 The same proportionality tests apply to the likelihood of collateral intrusion as to intrusion into the privacy of the intended subject of the surveillance.

-2.13 Authorising Officer
+2.14 Authorising Officer

-This is the person designated, for the purpose of the Act, to grant authorisation for directed surveillance.
+This is the person designated, for the purpose of the Act, to grant authorisation for directed surveillance (which is then subject to judicial approval).